• About

 The army officers said in their statement that they had formed “The High Military Command for the Restoration of Order” and would be in charge of the West African nation until further notice.

-The officers did not specify if they had taken Embalo into custody, and his whereabouts was unknown.
+The officers did not specify if they had taken Embalo into custody, and his whereabouts were unknown.

 RelatedPosts

-It was the latest outbreak of unrest in Guinea-Bissau, a small coastal nation situated between Senegal and Guinea that is a notorious hub for cocaine bound for Europe.
+It was the latest outbreak of unrest in Guinea-Bissau, a small coastal nation situated between Senegal and Guinea, which is a notorious hub for cocaine bound for Europe.

 It was not immediately clear whether the army had the support of all of Guinea-Bissau’s fractious armed forces or whether they were in control of all of the country of around 2 million people.